-Circadian rhythm refers to the physical, mental and behavioral changes that occur in most living things over a 24-hour cycle, primarily regulated by light or darkness of the surroundings.
+Circadian rhythm refers to the physical, mental and behavioral changes that occur in most living things over a 24-hour cycle, primarily regulated by the light or darkness of the surroundings.
 It is distinct from the biological clock, but the two are related as the biological clock controls the circadian rhythm and the related processes in the body.

 The circadian rhythm is responsible for regulating periods of sleepiness and wakefulness throughout each day and night.
 In a normal and healthy person, the rhythm naturally dips and rises, changing the level of sleepiness of the individual.

 The circadian rhythm is regulated by the suprachiasmatic nucleus (SCN) of the hypothalamus in the brain.
 These cells respond to signals of light and darkness from the surrounding environment via the optic nerve from the eyes.
-The light stimuli then trigger signal from the SCN to other parts of the central nervous system (CNS) to regulate hormones, body temperatures and other mechanisms that play a role.
+The light stimuli then trigger signals from the SCN to other parts of the central nervous system (CNS) to regulate hormones, body temperatures and other mechanisms that play a role.

 For example, when the eyes are exposed to higher intensity of light in the morning, the SCN signals for the brain raise the body temperature, increase the production of the cortisol hormone, and delay the release of the melatonin hormone.